BallAerospace/COSMOS/_docs_v5/scripting_best_practices.md

 ### Using Variables in Mnemonics

 Because command and telemetry mnemonics are just strings in COSMOS scripts, you can make use of variables in some contexts to make reusable code.
-For example, a function can take a target name as an input to support multiple instances of a target.
+For example, a method can take a target name as an input to support multiple instances of a target.
 You could also pass in the value for a set of numbered telemetry points.

 ```ruby
 def example(target_name, temp_number)